-PROPOSED CIC ACTIVITIES AND EXAMPLE DATA COLLECTION METHODS MEASURE(S) DATA COLLECTION METHOD Frequency of meetings (date and time) Frequency with which all specified professionals attend Identify a recorder and keep minutes for each meeting.
+PROPOSED CIC ACTIVITIES AND EXAMPLE DATA COLLECTION METHODS ACTION MEASURE(S) DATA COLLECTION METHOD Monthly case review meetings with DCFS, PD, DA, and CASA Frequency of meetings (date and time) Frequency with which all specified Identify a recorder and keep minutes for each meeting.
 Record the date of each meeting and persons present.
-Save meeting minutes as word or other electronic document.
-Responses to Parent Engagement Survey NOTE: Please see Appendix C for a sample Parent Engagement Survey.
+Save meeting minutes as word or professionals attend other electronic document.
+Improve engagement of parents and during hearings Responses to Parent Engagement Survey NOTE: Please see Appendix C for a sample Parent Engagement Survey.
 At the end of each hearing, the Bailiff will ask the parent(s) if they would be willing to take the survey and provide instructions.
-All completed surveys will be dropped in a locked box in the back of the courtroom • Percentage of case plans that are filed within the specified timeframe All social services staff responsible for filing case plans will record the date each case plan is supposed to be filed by and the date each case is actually filed in a simple Excel template.
-They will send completed templates for each month to administrators. • Number of well-being topics discussed at each hearing; extent to which each topic is discussed (e.g., brief mention or thorough discussion) Designated CIC members or other trained volunteers will randomly observe hearings and collect data using a Court Observation Tool that includes child well-being discussion topics.
-NOTE: Please see Appendix D for a sample Court Observation Tool. • Degree of correspondence between allegations and presenting problems noted in the petition and case plans Examine petitions and case plans side-by-side.
+All completed surveys will be dropped in a locked box in the back of the courtroom Increase the number of case plans that are filed in a timely manner • Percentage of case plans that are filed within the specified timeframe All social services staff responsible for filing case plans will record the date each case plan is supposed to be filed by and the date each case is actually filed in a simple Excel template.
+They will send completed templates for each month to administrators.
+Increase focus on child well-being at all hearings as appropriate • Number of well-being topics discussed at each hearing; extent to which each topic is discussed (e.g., brief mention or thorough discussion) Designated CIC members or other trained volunteers will randomly observe hearings and collect data using a Court Observation Tool that includes child well-being discussion topics.
+NOTE: Please see Appendix D for a sample Court Observation Tool.
+Expanding and improving petitions and case plans to be rationally related • Degree of correspondence between allegations and presenting problems noted in the petition and case plans Examine petitions and case plans side-by-side.
 For each petition/case plan pair selected, use a table to record the number of instances in which case plan services were not related to petition allegations or presenting problems.
-Percentage of hearings during which the judicial officer inquires about ICWA (asks if child has Native American heritage and if ICWA applies) CIC members, trained volunteers, or ICWA compliance officers will randomly attend hearings and record whether ICWA status was confirmed using a court observation instrument.
-NOTE: Please see Appendix E for a sample ICWA Compliance - Court MEASURE(S) Frequency of meetings (date and time) Frequency with which all specified professionals attend Responses to Parent Engagement Survey NOTE: Please see Appendix C for a sample Parent Engagement Survey.
-Percentage of case plans that are filed within the specified timeframe Number of well-being topics discussed at each hearing; extent to which each topic is discussed (e.g., brief mention or thorough discussion) Degree of correspondence between allegations and presenting problems noted in the petition and case plans Percentage of hearings during which the judicial officer inquires about ICWA (asks if child has Native American heritage and if
+Confirm ICWA status at each hearing Percentage of hearings during which the judicial officer inquires about ICWA (asks if child has Native American heritage and if ICWA applies) CIC members, trained volunteers, or ICWA compliance officers will randomly attend hearings and record whether ICWA status was confirmed using a court observation instrument.
+NOTE: Please see Appendix E for a sample ICWA Compliance - Court Observation Tool